jasonribble/cardano-recipe/README.md

 # Cardano Recipe

+This guide is a collection of guides tailored to our specific situation.
+Their may be flaws in this setup, so please be dilligent in using these instructions.

 ## Requirements

+- Block Producer
+  - 8GB RAM
+  - OS: Ubuntun 20.04 (LTS) x64
+- Relay1...RelayN
+  - 8GB RAM
+  - OS: Ubuntun 20.04 (LTS) x64
+- Offline Device
+  - TailsOS / Ubuntu 20.04 (LTS) x64USB
+  - Transfer USB
+- Funds:
+  - `rewards` wallet
+  - `pledge` wallet
+    - includes 500 ADA + fees for pool deposit

 ## Step 1a.
 Start block producer server

 Go to Digital Ocean.
 We are creating 2 droplets, one relay, one block producer.
 We will first start creating the block producer.

-OS: Ubuntun 20.04 (LTS) x64
-- Block Producer
-  - 8GB RAM

 Once the nodes are stared, update the server